cau-placc/ml-ghc-language-plugin/README.md

 To evaluate an ML-Style computation, the user can import the computation in an ordinary Haskell module and use a function from `Plugin.SMLPlugin.Encapsulation` to execute it.

-## Using the plugin in a sandbox
+## Examples and using the plugin in a sandbox

-A sandbox project is available to play around with in `sandbox/`.
+A sandbox project with examples is available to play around with in `sandbox/`.
 It can be loaded by executing `stack repl sandbox` from the root of the repository.

 ## Known Issues